grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (### Surfaced)

 The _Prospect_ rose slowly.
-It tilted a little on one axis, then the other as Captain Percy adjusted the trim of the tanks, but more or less the boat rose straight up, since they didn't have the motors running and it was being lifted by buoyancy alone.
+It tilted a little on one axis then the other as Captain Percy adjusted the trim of the tanks.
+But more or less the boat rose straight up, since they didn't have the motors running and it was being lifted by buoyancy alone.

 Percy and Hemi watched the depth gauge slowly roll itself backwards, up past their test depth, up into what Percy would normally consider safe operating depth, then periscope depth, and then the sail broke through the surface.
-Those in the crew quarters could feel the boat bob like a cork to the surface, and at that they let out a small cheer and they arrived moments later at the bottom of the ladder up to the control room, obviously expecting to go out on deck.
+Those in the crew quarters could feel the boat bob like a cork to the surface, and at that they let out a small cheer that echoed up to the control room from the depths of the boat.
+They arrived moments later at the bottom of the ladder up to the control room, obviously expecting to go out on deck.

-At first, Captain Percy wasn't even going to think about allowing that.
+At first, Captain Percy was not even going to think about allowing that.
 Years of experience had reinforced the routine that the first action on surfacing a sub was to scan around with the periscope, if not the radar.
 There was always a chance that the only safe move was to dive right back down.
 But she fought back this instinct within herself --- there was nothing on the surface that could be more dangerous than attempting to dive her damaged boat again.
 She looked down at her crew --- minus Chips --- and waved them up through the control room.

-Owen, with his scrawny youthful energy, led the way and charged up the ladder, struggled with the tightly closed and somewhat rusted hatch-seal wheel for a moment before squeaking it open, and pushing the hatch up.
+Owen, with his scrawny youthful energy, led the way and charged up the ladder, struggled with the tightly closed and somewhat rusted hatch-seal wheel for a moment before squeaking it open, and pushing the hatch up with a pop as the slight variation in pressure equalized.

-On a submarine, one never realizes how stale and still the air can be until a moment like this.
 Daylight poured down through the hatch into the control room below.
 With it came cool air in motion.
 It was air that smelled of the open sea instead of the stench of warm human bodies, oil, and diesel exhaust.
 The crew followed Owen out onto the bridge of the sail.

 It was a cool, breezy day.
 Gray clouds hung low overhead, and there was a mild chop on the water.
-It couldn't be more perfect, as far as they were concerned.
 Owen hopped over the fairing and down the rungs on the side of the sail to the main deck and ran up and down it shrieking like a small child.

 After a few minutes of just enjoying the surface air, Percy got back to the situation at hand.
 "Hemi, you were looking at the charts: who controls this part of the surface these days?"
 Percy asked.

-"Umm, maybe the Western Federated Socialists?
+"Umm, perhaps the Western Federated Socialists?
 At least, they did the last time I looked at a Territorial Authorities map.
 But that was more than a year ago."

-"Those assholes are bad fucking news, and have no tolerance for surface transports --- even ones that have papers."
-Put in Bastian.
+"Those assholes are bad fucking news, and have no tolerance for surface transports --- even ones that have papers," put in Bastian.
 "We should not stay here."

-"We would be on our way... if we had any fuel or power."
+"We would be on our way right fucking now... if we had any fuel or power."
 Said Percy.
-"That lovely sound you hear of gentle waves smacking against our hull is the sound of a boat not moving.
+"That lovely sound you hear of gentle waves smacking against our hull is the sound of a ship not moving.
 We're dead in the water, and we're still a bit fucked folks."

 "Owen!"
 She called down to the deck.
-"Get back up here, we have to get back to work."
+"Come back up here, we have to get back to work."
 As he ran over and climbed back up the side of the sail she laid out their next steps.
-"Hemi, get down to the navigation chart and see if there's any hope of any place we could limp to with what little fucking charge we have left on the battery."
+"Hemi, get down to the navigation chart and see if there's any hope of any place we could limp to with what little  charge we have left on the battery."

 "Bastian, get on the radio and see if you can raise anyone on the Independent Operators frequency.
-Maybe we'll get extraordinarily fucking lucky and find some help from someone who won't ask too many fucking questions."
+Maybe we'll get extraordinarily lucky and find some help from someone who won't ask too many fucking questions."

-"Or try to sink us."
-Bastian put in.
+"Or try to sink us," Bastian added.

 "Ya.
-If you do raise anyone don't actually talk to them.
-And don't fucking _tell_ them anything.
+If you do raise anyone, for fuck's sake don't talk to them -- don't tell them _anything_.
 Just come get me and I'll try to gauge their reliability myself."

-"Sure Capt."
-Said Bastian.
+"Sure Capt," said Bastian.

 "Gregory...
 I'm fucking starving, want to see if you can get something going in the galley?"